 - 1/4 tsp onion powder

-When potatoes are fall apart tender, add milk, half & half, butter, salt and pepper.
+Drain potatoes.
+Return them to the pot and add milk, half & half, butter, salt and pepper.

 - Mash potatoes to desired consistency and stir to incorporate seasoning.